bjornwallner/DockQ/README.md

 pip install DockQ
 ```

-To get the latest commit: clone the repository, then install with `pip`:
+Or, if you want the latest commit: clone the repository and run `pip` within the repo directory:

 ```
 git clone https://github.com/bjornwallner/DockQ/